Zabraham-fab/Zabraham-fab/README.md

 # Welcome to my page!

-## I have been working as a Mechanical Engineer.
+## I also work as a Mechanical Engineer.
 ## Now I am a trainee with IT to become...
 ## AWS Cloud Architect & DevOps Engineer!!